MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 Windows Server Online Help.

-Examples of passwords that contain characters from the extended ASCII character set are kUµ!0o and Wf©\$0k\#"g¤5ªrd.
+Examples of passwords that contain characters from the extended ASCII character set are kUµ!0o and Wf&copy;\$0k\#"g¤5ªrd.

 You can implement a password policy that enforces password complexity requirements.
-For more information about this policy, see “Password Must Meet Complexity Requirements” in Windows Server Online Help.
+For more information about this policy, see "Password Must Meet Complexity Requirements" in Windows Server Online Help.

 Windows passwords can be up to 127 characters long.